My Five Careers: A Memoir

 Joe’s life was indeed warm and rich because of his consciousness of loving and being loved.

-Playing Tennis with the Net Down Jean Monahan
+Playing Tennis with the Net Down (excerpt)

 At the start of his short essay, “Life as a Spectator Sport”, Joe wrote: “When I retired from my working life at seventy, it felt like I was playing tennis with the net down.”
 Joe relished the freedom of no rules or expectations throughout his retirement, which lasted over twenty years.
 A sentence later he says, “(at 90) now there isn’t even a net….and living may soon become a spectator sport”.
 It’s remarkable to think that Joe Taylor ever worried about being merely a spectator.
 Like his wife, Gerry, Joe was an engaged, thinking, active citizen, with a kaleidoscope of interests and a surge of energy for the things he cared most deeply about.

-But let’s get back to the tennis game.
 In real life Joe was quite a tennis player.
 He was the number one singles player on the tennis varsity team at Drew University for four years in a row.
 Of course in his essay, Life as a Spectator Sport, Joe used tennis and the net as metaphors for how strong a player one is at the game of life.
 So let’s look at his life as a writer.
 Joe worked at the craft of writing over many years.
 He wrote essays, short stories, poems, a one-act play, and professional articles.
 He shared with me drafts of whatever he was working on, and I sometimes did the same.
 Many of us here heard him read what may be his most successful essay, called Love and Marriage, at the Athenaeum a few years ago.

 And now we circle back to Joe’s concern that he might end up just a spectator in his late 80s and 90s.
 Joe’s dedication to working on his own writing not only set a fine example of someone actively engaged with life, it also helped tie me to the writing world during a time when I was unable to write much myself.
 He learned to use a computer, wrote at his desk many mornings, and as you will hear about shortly, and probably already knew, he kept a blog.